paulsonkoly/chess-2/README.md

 ## Performance

 The `scripts/bench.sh` can be run against a feature branch which runs the engine with the `bench` argument.
-The script provides statistical analysis of of performance improvements.
+The script provides statistical analysis of performance improvements.